 Your gums support your teeth from the outside while your bone supports the roots of your teeth beneath the surface.
 If you have periodontal disease, it may seem like you have receding gums as the gums begin to pull away from your teeth.
 This creates what is known as a periodontal pocket.
 Once these pockets have formed, they trap even more plaque.
 At this point, you will not be able to clean deep enough on your own to prevent build up so it will turn into calculus where bacteria and infection will also develop.

 The longer your teeth stay in this condition, the more damage it does not only to your gum tissue but the bone supporting your teeth beneath the gum line.
-Your bone will start to disintegrate as periodontal disease progresses which will cause your teeth to become loose.
+Your bone will start to disintegrate as periodontal disease progresses, which will cause your teeth to become loose.
 With both support structures loosening around your teeth, if periodontal disease is not stopped, your teeth can begin to fall out.

 Periodontal Disease Treatment: How is it done?
+Your Lincoln dentists answers…

 Scaling and root planing is performed in two separate appointments.
-One of Lincoln’s best dental hygienists will perform scaling and root planning on one side of your mouth at the first appointment.
+One of our skilled dental hygienists will perform scaling and root planning on one side of your mouth at the first appointment.
 Then the same process will take place on the second side of your mouth at the second appointment.
 Once the gentle anesthesia has been given, we will wait until you are comfortable and numb before proceeding with the procedure.

 Dental tools will be used to scale the calculus off of your teeth and from beneath the gum line, then the root surface will be planned (smoothed) to help prevent plaque and bacteria from reattaching.
 Once scaling and root planing is complete, your receding gums will begin to tighten back up to your teeth.
 The pockets will then close preventing plaque and bacteria from re-entering.

 How do you keep periodontal/gum disease from coming back after treatment?
+Your Lincoln dentists answers…

 While gum disease can be stopped, it is not completely curable.
 However, there are steps you can take to keep it stable and prevent it from causing more damage: